emerham/cos-install-profile/README.md

 This is the basis for any research site as well as department sites.

-CoS Profile as extra install tasks, they are
+CoS Profile has extra install tasks, they are
 <ul>
 <li>COS Path Auto</li>
 <li>COS Doug Fir</li>